kachick/github-urifreezer/README.md

 Description
 -----------

-Github referenced URI(branch/path#Ln-Lm) is very useful to communicate.
+GitHub referenced URI(branch/path#Ln-Lm) is very useful to communicate.
 But they are temporary and unsteady, newer commits modify the meanings.
 This script replaces them with other URI that based to latest-commit of the branch.